-The company's dedicated offerings may look expensive, with a starting price of $199 (£142) a month, but they're also far better specified than most of the budget competition.
+The company's dedicated offerings may look expensive, with a starting price of $199 (£142) a month (at the moment, you pay $123.38 for the first four months), but they're also far better specified than most of the budget competition.

 Even the cheapest dedicated server includes two speedy 250GB SSD drives, for instance.
 There's also a 1TB SATA backup drive provided, making it easy and convenient to run regular backups.

 The plan includes a dedicated IP.
 Support for Cloudflare CDN should boost your website speeds, and your server can be hosted in one of three data centers (Arizona, Michigan, or the Netherlands).

 Most importantly, all dedicated servers are managed by Liquid Web's professional support team.
 They monitor system health, proactively respond to notifications (for example, they’ll restart a failed service), alongside taking care of installing and updating the operating system.
 If you have any difficulties, support is available 24/7/365, and the company guarantees a 59 second response time via phone or chat, 30 minutes via ticket and email.

 Factor in the wide range of optional add-ons – load balancers, firewalls, VPN – and the range has more than enough power for almost any purpose.
 If you're managing a heavy-duty website, Liquid Web needs to be on your shortlist.

 You might also want to check out our other website hosting buying guides:

 - Dedicated server